 George Bartol Arts Education Awardee

-The Stockton Rush Bartol Foundation has selected Big Picture Alliance as the winner of the 2020 George Bartol Arts Education Award.
-Big Picture Alliance engages, educates and empowers Philadelphia youth through filmmaking and digital media arts.
+The Stockton Rush Bartol Foundation has selected Danse4Nia as the winner of the 2021 George Bartol Arts Education Award.
+Danse4Nia engages, educates and empowers Philadelphia youth through dance.
 The Award of $5,000 is given to an organization that provides sustained, meaningful participation in the arts; that demonstrates an active engagement in the lives of its students and community; and that maintains high artistic standards for its faculty and students.